Frequently Asked Questions

 Yes.
 Complaints can be lodged on a confidential basis.

 How are complaints lodged?

-All complaints must be lodged through the Advertising Standards Bureau.
+All complaints must be lodged through Ad Standards.

 How are complaints adjudicated?

-When a complaint is received it is sent to the Chief Adjudicator of the ABAC Scheme, the Hon Michael Lavarch, who refers all complaints that raise ABAC Code issues and have not already been considered or consistently dismissed to the full Adjudication Panel for a determination.
+When a complaint is received it is sent to the Chief Adjudicator of the ABAC Scheme, Professor the Hon Michael Lavarch, who refers all complaints that raise ABAC Code issues and have not already been considered or consistently dismissed to the full Adjudication Panel for a determination.
 Adjudications are overseen by a five‐member panel and each adjudication decision must be undertaken by at least three Adjudicators.
 The ABAC Adjudication Panel is independent of the alcohol industry.